sunshine69/go-ai-chat/README.md

 As of now
 - Support openai url (llama-server)
 - Support mcp server stdio and tcp.
 Write each mcp server yoursel using the same pattern
-- Save AI thought and answer in a session to a file so u can sue vim to open it and read and copy/paste edit etc
+- Save AI thiking and answer in a session to a file so u can use vim to open it and read and copy/paste edit etc
 - Manage chat session, history

 ## Quick start